Please visit the United with Ukraine page for the most current information.

 More information about Ukraine is available on the Ukraine Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Ukraine in 1991, following its independence from the Soviet Union.
-The United States attaches great importance to the success of Ukraine’s transition to a modern democratic state with a flourishing market economy.
+The United States attaches great importance to the success of Ukraine as a free and democratic state with a flourishing market economy.
 U.S. policy is centered on supporting Ukraine in the face of continued Russian aggression as it advances reforms to strengthen democratic institutions, fight corruption, and promote conditions for economic growth and competition.
 The United States does not recognize Russia’s attempted annexation of Crimea, and continues to work with our partners to seek a diplomatic solution to the Russia-instigated conflict in eastern Ukraine.
 The U.S.-Ukraine Charter on Strategic Partnership highlights the importance of the bilateral relationship and the continued commitment of the United States to support enhanced engagement between the North Atlantic Treaty Organization (NATO) and Ukraine.

 U.S. Assistance to Ukraine

-U.S. Government assistance to Ukraine aims to support the development of a stable, democratic, prosperous, and free Ukraine, fully integrated into the Euro-Atlantic community.
+U.S. Government assistance to Ukraine aims to support the development of a secure, democratic, prosperous, and free Ukraine, fully integrated into the Euro-Atlantic community.

 Bilateral Economic Relations